Implementing Subscriptions in BigCommerce: Operational and Technical Aspects

 • PCI-compliance: The responsibility for PCI-compliance will no longer be on the BigCommerce side since it is not their code.

-• Engagement: Working with a vendor doesn’t mean you can just delegate the integration task and then come back for the results.
-You will need to participate in the development process by refining requirements and providing feedback in the least.
+• Engagement: Working with a vendor doesn’t mean you can delegate the integration task and then return for the results.
+You must participate in the development process by refining requirements and providing feedback.

 The breakdown of responsibility in case of custom integration/customization of BigCommerce apps is as follows: